hibadaoud/REAL-TIME-FLIGHT-DATA-KIBANA-Visualization/README.md

 ### **Kibana Service**

 Kibana serves as the **real-time data visualization** layer in this project, connecting to Elasticsearch to fetch and display processed flight data.
 The data is displayed in custom dashboard with insightful graphs and maps.
 The dashboard is embedded into the web application using an `iframe`, providing users with an interactive and seamless visualization experience.
+**The Kibana service communicates with Elasticsearch and Frontend services using internal APIs as they are all in the same network.**

 - **Kibana image**: Custom image `hiba25/flight-dash:kibana` built with the necessary Kiabana setup from `kibana/Dockerfile'.
 - `custom_cmd.sh`:
    - Executes essential setup scripts and ensures Kibana runs smoothly.